Nevvman18/rs41-nfw/README.md

         * Customizable wpm speed and dot length
         * Compliant with UKHAS format
     * PIP
-        * Beacon operation, transmitting short beep with a specified interval, which could be used as a foxhunting TX device
+        * Beacon operation, transmitting short beep with a specified interval
 * Thorough support of RS41 hardware, including GPS, radio, power circuitry, heaters etc., timers ...and:
 * **Precise atmospheric measurements from the original silver sensor boom** - external air **temperature** and **relative humidity**, read through hardware timers with custom correction algorithms, using **factory calibration** data, for fast, low-noise output!
 * **Usage of original Vaisala sensor stalk calibration data** - allows to reproduce readings 1:1 of what you see when you receive one!
 There is also a legacy NFW calibration mode which doesn't use Vaisala calibration data
 * **Simple usage** of sensor boom - just type in the serial number in the sounding software and the firmware will be compiled ready-to-launch, without the need for any hard calibration procedures!
 * Automatic calibration modes - **temperature check**, **humidity check** and reconditioning - all automatic to ensure best accuracy
 * **Onboard pressure sensing** via the original Vaisala **RPM411** BARO-CAP board (RS41-SGP), or a built-in pressure estimation when no sensor is fitted (RS41-SG approach)
-* **Intelligent GPS management** on the RSM4x4 boards - automatic constellation, power and tracking optimisation, u-blox Super-S, and a radio-silence cold-start booster on all boards.
-One of the best hobbyist GPS HAB trackers
+* **Intelligent GPS management** - automatic constellation, power and tracking optimisation, u-blox Super-S, and a radio-silence cold-start booster on all boards.
+RSM4x4, together with NFW algorithms, provides on of the best performance in these type of GPS trackers
 * **GPS-clock synchronised scheduler** - every transmission mode fires on a precise, configurable time slot aligned to the top of the hour
 * Detailed in-built **debugging** features via LED status and serial messages
 * Onboard **button** allowing user to shutdown the sonde